 Meanwhile, the CDC is busy issuing guidelines to hospitals and mortuaries detailing how to handle Ebola patients and the proper disposal of bodies, but it has yet to announce whether or not Ebola is now an airborne pathogen.

 It is for these reasons I fear there may well be a pandemic coming our way soon.

 I want to let you and those who follow your website know how to protect themselves and their loved ones should a pandemic crisis come to their neighborhood.

 If, indeed, Ebola (or any other virus) is airborne (spread through the air/breathing), isolation is the only true protection.
-Difficult choices will have to be made by anyone in an area which is infected.
-Once it has been decided to stay home from work and shelter in place until the pandemic passes from the community, protecting the home will be the next step.
+Difficult choices will have to be made by anyone in an area that is infected.
+Once it has been decided to stay home from work and shelter in place until the pandemic passes the community, protecting the home will be the next step.

-Having stored food, water, and other living essentials already at home may prove to be a life saver.
+Having stored food, water, and other living essentials already at home may prove to be a lifesaver.
 Imagine taking your vacation leave in order to protect your family, only to catch the virus while standing at the checkout counter of the grocery store?

 In neighborhoods with confirmed cases of infection, filtering your air might be the only thing that prevents you from acquiring the virus.